opencv/opencv/modules/core/doc/operations_on_arrays.rst

 *
     If different tiles in ``C``     can be computed in parallel and, thus, the convolution is done by parts, the loop can be threaded.

-All of the above improvements have been implemented in :cpp:func:`matchTemplate` and :cpp:func:`filter2D` .
+All of the above improvements have been implemented in :ocv:func:`matchTemplate` and :ocv:func:`filter2D` .
 Therefore, by using them, you can get the performance even better than with the above theoretically optimal implementation.
-Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the second convolution operand ``B`` vertically and horizontally using :cpp:func:`flip` .
+Though, those two functions actually compute cross-correlation, not convolution, so you need to "flip" the second convolution operand ``B`` vertically and horizontally using :ocv:func:`flip` .

-.. seealso:: :cpp:func:`dct` , :cpp:func:`getOptimalDFTSize` , :cpp:func:`mulSpectrums`, :cpp:func:`filter2D` , :cpp:func:`matchTemplate` , :cpp:func:`flip` , :cpp:func:`cartToPolar` , :cpp:func:`magnitude` , :cpp:func:`phase`
+.. seealso:: :ocv:func:`dct` , :ocv:func:`getOptimalDFTSize` , :ocv:func:`mulSpectrums`, :ocv:func:`filter2D` , :ocv:func:`matchTemplate` , :ocv:func:`flip` , :ocv:func:`cartToPolar` , :ocv:func:`magnitude` , :ocv:func:`phase`

 divide
 ----------
-.. cpp:function:: void divide(InputArray src1, InputArray src2, OutputArray dst, double scale=1, int dtype=-1)
+.. ocv:function:: void divide(InputArray src1, InputArray src2, OutputArray dst, double scale=1, int dtype=-1)

-.. cpp:function:: void divide(double scale, InputArray src2, OutputArray dst, int dtype=-1)
+.. ocv:function:: void divide(double scale, InputArray src2, OutputArray dst, int dtype=-1)

     Performs per-element division of two arrays or a scalar by an array.